-Sterile Compounding and Aseptic Technique (SCAT) – ACPE Provider Accredited IV Training Course (Home-Study Course)
+Sterile Compounding and Aseptic Technique (SCAT) – ACPE Provider Accredited IV Training Certificate Course

 1. Purchase Book

-3. Book will be mailed within 10 business days of form & payment being received.
+2. Book will be mailed within 10 business days of receipt of form and payment.

-4. Complete home-study course, exam, and hands-on validations
+3. Complete home-study course, exam, and hands-on validations.

-5. Submit completed materials to TSHP (use a trackable method so you are aware of when it reaches our offices)
+4. Submit ALL completed materials to TSHP (use a trackable method, so you are aware of when it reaches our offices).

-6. TSHP will issue CPE credit within 30 days of completed program materials receipt.
-Contact our offices directly (512-906-0546) if you need faster service.
+5. TSHP will issue CPE credit within 30 days of receipt of ALL completed program materials.

 Instructor Approval Form